Use grid to position content within a responsive layout.

 How to move, span, and align content in a grid

 Once you’ve placed your content in a grid, you can customize the content’s design.
-You can move the content around to reposition it in different cells, you can span the content to take up multiple cells, and you can even adjust alignment of the content within the grid.
+You can move the content around to reposition it in different cells, span the content to take up multiple cells, and even adjust alignment of the content within the grid.

 Move grid children